Parameter estimation for semilinear SPDEs from local measurements: Introduction

-In the main result of this paper, we prove that indeed, for a large class of semi-linear SPDEs, the estimator $\widehat{\vartheta}_{\delta}$, as $\delta\to0$, is a consistent and asymptotically normal estimator of $\vartheta$.
-In a nutshell, consistency holds when the nonlinear part is smoother than the linear part or when the nonlinearity is of smaller order compared to the Laplacian, while asymptotic normality holds up to first order nonlinearities.
-This shows that spatially localized measurements contain enough information to identify the coefficient next to the highest order derivative.
-This is in line with the conclusion of \cite{AltmeyerReiss2019}, as well as with the literature on discrete sampling\footnote{It was shown that to estimate the diffusivity coefficient in a stochastic heat equation driven by an additive noise it is enough to sample the solution at one spacial point over a finite time interval.} listed above, but contrary to the spectral approach, where by its very nature the solution has to be observed everywhere in the physical domain.
-We also note that, remarkably, $\widehat{\vartheta}_\delta$ does not depend on the geometry of the domain $\Lambda$ or its dimension.
-Moreover, the estimation procedure remains valid even when the nonlinearity $F$, the covariance operator $B$ or the initial data $X_0$ are unknown or misspecified, as is often the case in practice.
+In the main result of this paper, we prove under some minimal assumptions satisfied by a large class of SPDEs that $\widehat{\vartheta}_{\delta}$, as $\delta\to0$, is a consistent and asymptotically normal estimator of $\vartheta$.
+Statistically, this shows that spatially localized measurements of semilinear SPDEs contain enough information to identify the coefficient next to the highest order derivative, which is in line with the conclusion of \cite{AltmeyerReiss2019}, as well as with the literature on discrete sampling\footnote{It was shown that to estimate the diffusivity coefficient in a stochastic heat equation driven by an additive noise it is enough to sample the solution at one spacial point over a finite time interval.} listed above, but contrary to the spectral approach, where by its very nature the solution has to be observed everywhere in the physical domain.
+For an application of the augmented MLE with multiple local measurements to experimental data from cell biology see \cite{altmeyer2020parameter}.

-We emphasize that the obtained results and developed methods are not simple extensions of the linear case, but fundamentally exploit fine analytical properties of the solution.
-Similar to \cite{IgorNathanAditiveNS2010,PasemannStannat2019} after splitting the solution in linear and nonlinear parts, we utilize the extra regularity of the nonlinear part (or regularity gap) to prove that the `nonlinear bias' asymptomatically vanishes.

-We present abstract conditions on $F,B,K$ and $X_0$, that guarantee the desired asymptotic results for $\widehat{\vartheta}_\delta$.
-They are verified for particular equations, including stochastic reaction-diffusion equations and the stochastic Burgers equation.
-We will see that equations with first order nonlinearities, such as the stochastic Burgers equation, happen to constitute the extreme case, to which the general asymptotic normality results do not apply.
-We treat this case separately, by combining the regularity analysis of the solution with its Wiener chaos expansion.
-We believe this will serve as the foundation in studying the statistical properties of other nonlinear stochastic evolution equations.

-To derive optimal statistical results, we require precise control of the spatial regularity of the solution, by using higher order fractional $L^p$-Sobolev type spaces.
-While regularity of the solutions of SPDEs is certainly well-studied in the literature, for the reader's convenience, but also for sake of completeness, we provide in Appendix~\ref{append:wellPos} a self-contained treatment of well-posedness of SPDEs relevant to the purposes of our study.